marcellraba/CP2020toGURPS4e/README.md

 For the databases, notes, conversion rules etc. you will need a copy of GCS: http://gurpscharactersheet.com/

-To install the database on Windows (and quite likely on Linux too) you will have to clone this repository and put the whole thing in the /~path/GCS/Library folder.
+To install the database on Windows (and quite likely on Linux too) you will have to clone this repository and put the whole thing in the \~path\GCS\Library folder.
 Make a separate folder for it in the Library folder, preferably.
 I don't know how it works under Mac, sorry.